PixelsCamp/docs/N00BS.md

 There should be some fridges stockpiled with water, sodas and energy drinks.
 There may also be a bar where you can get coffee.

 Face it: your diet during the event is going to get a kick.
 In past years there has been an abundance of pizza, burgers and more recently noodles.
 In recent events, vegetarian options have been growing.
-And this year there will be more healthier options available.
+And this year there will be healthier options available.

-Remember that everyone needs to eat, so if you want seconds or thirds it may be better to wait until everyone has had their meal to see if there are any leftovers.
+Remember that everyone needs to eat, so if you want seconds or thirds it may be better to wait until everyone has had their meal to see if there are any left overs.

-You usually have liquid yogurt, fruits and cookies during the mornings for breakfast.
+You usually have liquid yogurt, fruits, and cookies during the mornings for breakfast.
 If you are going to participate in the nuclear <Dragon’s Breath> challenge, you may want to stockpile on the yogurts.

 Prepare for the return of the insta-noodles.
 They do make nice comfort foods at 2 am but be careful eating them in front of your laptop.